 If you're thinking of applying for benefits from either of the federal programs for people with disabilities—Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI)—you might be wondering whether you should hire a lawyer to help you with your claim.

-To find out more about the role of lawyers in obtaining SSDI and SSI benefits, we surveyed readers across the U.S. who recently went through the process of filing a claim and getting a decision.
-Here's what we learned about the difference a lawyer can make.
+To find out more about the role of lawyers in obtaining SSDI and SSI benefits, we surveyed readers across the U.S. who went through the process of filing a claim and getting a decision.
+Here's what we learned about the difference hiring a lawyer can make.

 That's the big picture.
 But you may have other questions.
 At what point is a lawyer's help more critical?
 Does the type of program you're applying for (SSDI or SSI) make a difference?
 A closer look at the survey results provides some answers.

 This relatively modest (40%) improvement with a lawyer is probably due to a few factors.
-On the one hand, attorneys know the SSA's rules, and they know what information and medical evidence needs to be included with the application to meet the SSA's definition of disability.
+On the one hand, attorneys know the SSA's rules, and they know what information and medical evidence needs to be submitted to meet the SSA's definition of disability.
 On the other hand, most applicants get denied at the initial application stage anyway, partly because their medical conditions haven't yet worsened to the point of disability in the eyes of the SSA.
 As a result, a lawyer's help at this stage doesn't make as much of a difference as it does later (see below).

 It's worth mentioning that applicants have other sources for help with filling out the application: disability advocates or representatives who aren't lawyers.